law society of canada approved

 What Are Some Consequences Of A DUI?

-Being charged with a DUI can have serious lifelong consequences that will wreak havoc in your life, so you will need the help of Jonathan Lapid to have a chance at a better future.
-Some of the possible DUI consequences are:
+Being charged can have serious lifelong consequences that will wreak havoc in your life, so you will need help to have a chance at a better future.
+Some of the possible consequences are:

 • Losing your license